varunb1996/Segmentation-Of-Online-Retail-Customers/README.md

 Time of Day: Customers predominantly made purchases during the afternoon hours.

 Using Recency, Frequency, and Monetary (RFM) analysis, customers were segmented into distinct clusters.
-Application of various clustering algorithms determined that the optimal number of clusters is three.
+Application of various clustering algorithms determined that the optimal number of clusters is two.

 From a business perspective, these clusters highlight different customer behaviors.
 By tailoring services and strategies to each segment, the company can enhance customer satisfaction, improve engagement, and drive overall business growth.